mk-fg/convergence/README.md

      - i.e. ctypes load fail can force-disable addon and issue a dialog box telling user why, not just result in broken interfaces.

+   - TODO: Merge tack branch if/when there will be something real to test it on.

  - server

    - Has simplier (implementation/maintenance-wise) argparse-based CLI.